CIRM at SFSU: General Information

 - Integrated program of academic course work in stem cell biology, ethics, and science writing

-- 1-week stem cell lab training course at UCSF
+- 5-day stem cell lab training course at UCSF or Stanford University

 - 18-month master thesis research project in stem cell biology

-- Research opportunities at UCSF, UC Berkeley, and Buck Institute for Research on Aging
+- Research opportunities at UCSF, Stanford University, UC Berkeley, CHORI, and Buck Institute for Research on Aging

 - Mentoring from research faculty, academic faculty, graduate students and peers

-- $30,000 stipend in second year of the program contingent on successful completion of academic course work (funding is subject to CIRM renewal).
+- $30,000 stipend in second year of the program contingent on successful completion of academic course work.

 - Research activities include lab meetings, journal clubs, retreats, and opportunities to attend and present research at national meetings